Rust-Trends/rust-trends.github.io/content/posts/Building a DNS Server in Rust.md

 Question { name: [Label("www"), Label("rust-trends"), Label("com")], qtype: A, qclass: IN }
 ```

+Code for this part can be found in the Github Repository under `step 2`.

 We see the label sequence and Question struct.
-We still do not have an answer for this question dns request so next we are going to implement a reply.
+We still do not have an answer for this DNS request so next we are going to implement a reply.

 # Defining DNS Answer structure
 The answer section in a DNS query reply is also called a <a href="https://www.rfc-editor.org/rfc/rfc1035#section-4.1.3" target="_blank">Resource record</a>.
-It includes several fields, such as the domain name, time-to-live (TTL), and the actual data, which can contain an IP address or other relevant information.
+It includes several fields, such as the domain name, time-to-live (TTL), the Type and Class we previously defined for the question part and the actual data, which can contain an IP address or other relevant information.
 Below you can find the structure in code:

 ```rust
 // src/dns.rs